Krishnatripathi09/Node-Js-Practice/README.md

  cursor which is pointing to the data so to get the Actual data we have to convert it to an Array. and then we can see the actual data when we console.log() It.

  A cursor(only .find()) is like a stream of data.
 If you log it directly, you won't see the actual data but an object reference to the data.
-You need to extract the documents using .toArray() methid.
+You need to extract the documents using .toArray() method.

+We can Also Use insertOne method on our collection to insert the data into our collection.

+For eg:

+ const data = {
+    firstName: "Tibbhi",
+    lastName: "Titthi",
+    city: "Basti",
+    PhoneNumber: "+919284640248",
+  };

+  const insertResult = await collection.insertOne(data)
+console.log(insertResult)

+So while doing Insert operation we don't have to specify any id as Mongo will automatically create the Id field.

+We can also update our document(record) updateOne method available in mongo so like in below example i have used updateOne method on our collection and set the lastName ="Titthi" field to lastName = "BillPoi"

+ const updateResult = await collection.updateOne(
+    { lastName: "Titthi" },
+    { $set: { lastName: "BillPoi" } }
+  );
+  console.log(updateResult);

+  The __updateOne__ method is coming from our mongodb driver that we have installed in our Project.
 ## NODE - JS  Practice From Basics

 Created a Node Js Server which listens on port (3000) "const http = require("http");